Sv443-Network/SvCoreLib/docs.md

 > ### system.softShutdown()
-> Executes a synchronous function before the process is exited.
+> Executes a function or Promise before the process is exited.
+> Rejecting the Promise will prevent a shutdown.
+>
+> ❗ **Warning:**
+> - If `scl.noShutdown()` was used, the passed function will be executed, but the process will not exit
+> - Due to how the Promise API works, you will need to call this function again if the passed Promise is rejected
+>
+> <br>
+>
 > ```ts
 > scl.system.softShutdown(funct: function, code?: number): void
 > ```